liborty/rstats/README.md

 The latest (nightly) version is always available in the github repository [rstats](https://github.com/liborty/rstats).
 Sometimes it may be a little ahead of the crates.io release versions.

-It is highly recommended to read and run `tests/tests.rs`, which shows examples of usage.
+It is highly recommended to read and run [tests.rs](https://github.com/liborty/rstats/blob/master/tests/tests.rs) from the github repository as examples of usage.
 To run all the tests, use single thread in order to produce the results in the right order:

 ```bash